First there was medical marijuana, then there was recreational marijuana, igniting a massive wave of new and exciting flower strains.

 The pressure needed will depend on the temps you use, but, also on what you’re pressing.
 Flower needs more pressure, somewhere between 600-1000 PSI.
 Dry sift/kief or hash will require less pressure because it is more concentrated.
 You should shoot for between 300-800 PSI.

 Too much pressure can lead to a lower quality yield.
 You can actually end up squeezing plant matter into the rosin, resulting in impurities, poor taste, and overall lower quality.

-Which Rosin Press Should You Buy?
+Comparison Shopping: Which Type of Rosin Press Should You Buy?